 Hunger Pervasive in Garden State

-- Nearly 11 percent of New Jersey residents were food insecure, meaning they did not have an adequate, consistent supply of food.
-That translates to roughly 1 million hungry people.
+- One in 10 New Jersey residents were food insecure, meaning they did not have an adequate, consistent supply of food.
+That translates to more than 919,000 hungry people.

-- It’s even worse for children.
-Fifteen percent of New Jersey children suffered from hunger.
+- It’s even worse for children — 13.5 percent of New Jersey children suffered from hunger, translating to more than 268,000 children.

 - About one-third of these residents earned too much to qualify for nutrition assistance.